qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 # Managing Users, Resources and Permissions

-`qwc-docker` provides the [QWC configuration backend](https://github.com/qwc-services/qwc-admin-gui), running by default on <http://localhost:8088/qwc_admin>.
+`qwc-docker` has a [QWC configuration backend](https://github.com/qwc-services/qwc-admin-gui).
+That backend can be reached by default at <http://localhost:8088/qwc_admin>.

 It allows assigning users and groups to roles, and assigning resource permissions to these roles.
 This configuration is stored in the [configuration database](https://github.com/qwc-services/qwc-config-db), which `qwc-docker` provides by default inside the `qwc-postgis` container.